TatianaTchouakam/lianes-library/README.md

 🚀 **End-to-End Data Engineering Project**

-Liane's Library is a data-driven library management application built with **Python, SQL, and Streamlit**.
+Liane's Library is a data-driven library management application built with Python, SQL, and Streamlit.
-It showcases how to design a full data system — from database modeling to an interactive dashboard.
+It demonstrates how to design a complete data system from database modeling to an interactive dashboard.

 ---